-Incredible engineering mountain with renewable energy – only a few in the world are designed with this hydroelectrical model and super cool!
+An incredible engineering feat in the mountain with renewable energy.
+Scotland has one of only a few hydroelectric models in the world like this and it is super cool!
 Inexpensive and fast tour through the mountain.

 3. Kilchurn Castle ~ the Campbells

-Only open during the summer months this Medieval Castle was once the residence of the powerful Campbell’s of Glenorchy – who controlled this area of Scotland for about 150 years.
-Today it is awesome to walk around and read all about the history and this powerful family.
-All but abandoned by the 1750s the castle was struck by lightning in 1764 – now a part of Historic Environment Scotland it is protected by law.
+This castle is only open during the summer months.
+This particular Medieval Castle was once the residence of the powerful Campbell’s of Glenorchy.
+This clan controlled this area of Scotland for about 150 years.
+Today, it is awesome just to walk around and read all about the history and this once powerful family.
+All but abandoned by the 1750s, the castle was struck by lightning in 1764 and was set ablaze.
+Now a part of Historic Environment Scotland it is protected by law.

 4. Fort William

-Unfortunately, not much of the fort is left today – but a cute little tourist town just on the edge of the Highlands and Argyll.
-Fort William is all throughout the Outlander series so it was a stop for me but we continued on through the rest of the Highlands to return to Ceo Mara Croft after a full day.
+Unfortunately, not much of the fort is left today.
+Still a cute little tourist town in Scotland and just on the edge of the Highlands.
+Fort William is all throughout the Outlander series.
+I had to make it a stop for me and yet we continued on through the rest of the Highlands to return to our Bnb fully tired.

-Finally, try not to sweat too many details in planning your itinerary.
-However, if you are a “foodie” like me, eating at local restaurants recommended by local people, well this is always the BEST recommendation.
+Finally, try not to sweat the details in planning the itinerary.
+However, if you are a “foodie” like me, eating at local restaurants recommended by locals is always the BEST recommendation.

-Kilchrenan Inn – this cozy restaurant tucked away not too far from Ceo Mara Croft was hopping, so you know the food was going to be good.
-We enjoyed some local fish favorites and yummy chocolate and biscuits for dessert.
+Kilchrenan Inn – is a cozy restaurant tucked away close to Ceo Mara Croft.
+Filled with Scottish warmth and a welcome greeting too.
+We enjoyed some locally caught fish and yummy chocolate and biscuits for dessert.
 Nice menu, personable waitstaff, and classic Scottish setting!

 Etive Restaurant – this tasty and snazzy Michelin rated restaurant in Oban is FANTASTIC.
-Visit with David here for a WONDERFUL wine list and mixed drinks as well as scrumptious menu.
+Visit with David here for a WONDERFUL wine list and mixed drinks as well as a scrumptious menu.
 Obviously, we need to thank Sophie and Matt.
 Not only was David personable and knowledgeable but I think we’ve made a good friend too.
-As a result, the atmosphere and setting of the restaurant is perfect, whatever John was cooking in the kitchen we were up for!
-For this reason, an absolute keeper in the heart of Oban ~
+As a result, the atmosphere and setting of the restaurant is perfect.
+The smells coming from the kitchen were intoxicating and exotic.
+Whatever John was cooking in the kitchen it was going to be great.
+For this reason, it is an absolute keeper for Oban.

 Scoffer’s Fish & Chips